 If you have been deemed unfit for employment or treated unjustly on the job due to hair discrimination, contact our sharp, skilled attorneys at once.
 At FMCO Law, our employment discrimination attorneys focus on leveling the playing field by fighting hard for the right of every individual employee in the Chicago area to be treated fairly.

 We are committed to the idea that every individual, regardless of the color of their skin or the style of their hair, deserves an equal opportunity for employment and a safe, respectful environment in which to work.

 If you have been denied either, make an appointment with us so we can evaluate the viability of your case.
 Once you become our client, we will work tirelessly to get you the compensation you deserve for lost wages, denied benefits, bonuses, and promotions, and mental distress.

 Hair Discrimination Grooming Policies Persist

-As anti-discrimination laws have been enacted (e.g. The Civil Rights Act of 1964, Title VII), employers have developed purportedly policies to create loopholes through which discrimination can squirm.
-In this case, some companies established grooming policies that required employees maintain a “professional,” “neat,” or “non-ethnic” appearance.
+As anti-discrimination laws have been enacted (e.g., The Civil Rights Act of 1964, Title VII), employers have purportedly developed policies to create loopholes through which discrimination can squirm.
+In this case, some companies established grooming policies that required employees to maintain a “professional,” “neat” or “non-ethnic” appearance.

 When particular groups are affected disproportionately by such employment rules, the practice, known as “disparate impact” is considered discriminatory.
 So, any grooming policy that is unfairly applied to one group of employees is unlawful.
 No matter what purpose such regulations supposedly serve — safety, avoidance of customer complaints, projecting a corporate image — unless they are applied equally to all employees, they are not permitted.